NatalieSFiddian/GFG-Homework/README.md

 # GFG-Homework
-This is CFG Nano Degree repo
+This is CFG Nano Degree repo for python